Why should I get involved?

 - access to new markets

 With the creation of the BCT there are now even more benefits to getting involved in PLC.
-All landholders who sign a PLC agreement with the BCT gain access to the BCT’s Landholder Technical Support Package.
+All landholders who sign a PLC agreement with the BCT gain access to the BCT’s Landholder Technical Support page.

 Depending on your circumstances you may be able to secure financial support for participating in a conservation agreement, either in the form of annual conservation management payments or eligibility to apply for Conservation Partners Grants.